thefalc/instabread-codelab-sample/README.md

 The fetch call passes the tokenized data to the server endpoint `api/sign-up`.

-If you open the [pages/api/sign-up.js](/baseline/pages/api/sign-up.js) file and inspect the handler, you’ll see that this code receives the data and stores the `skyflow_id` and tokenized data to a user session variable.
+Navigate to the [**pages/api/sign-up.js**](/baseline/pages/api/sign-up.js) file and inspect the **handler**.
+This code receives the data and stores the **skyflow_id** and tokenized data to a user session variable.

 > **Note:**
-> In a real application, you would likely store the skyflow_id and tokens in your application database and downstream services to be referenced and used later.
+> In a real application, you would likely store the **skyflow_id** and tokens in your application database and downstream services to be referenced and used later.
 For simplicity of this lab, we'll rely on session memory to play this role.

-Try testing the sign up form again.
-This time the shopper record will be saved to the vault and you’ll be taken to a new screen telling you about the Instabread experience.
+Try testing the sign up form again, making sure to complete all fields.
+This time, the shopper record is saved to the vault and  a new page displays, explaining the Instabread experience.

 ## Grocery store selection

-In this section, you will collect information about which stores the shopper is willing to travel to do bread pickups.
+In this section, you will collect information about which stores the shopper is willing to travel to for bread pickups.

 ### Understanding the code

-1. Open the file [pages/choose-stores.js](/baseline/pages/choose-stores.js).
-This file contains the frontend code for displaying the store selection page.
+1. Open the [**pages/choose-stores.js**](/baseline/pages/choose-stores.js) file.
+It contains the front-end code for displaying the store selection page.
-2. Scroll down to the function `initStores`.
-This function calls the backend endpoint `api/list-stores` to read the list of possible stores.
-If you look at [pages/api/list-stores.js](/baseline/pages/api/list-stores.js), you can see the handler simply returns a static list of stores.
-In an actual application, these stores would be based on the location of the shopper account and likely pulled from an application database.
+1. Locate the **initStores** function.
+It calls the backend endpoint, **api/list-stores** to read the list of possible stores.
+1. Open [**pages/api/list-stores.js**](/baseline/pages/api/list-stores.js).
+The handler returns a static list of stores.
+In an actual application, these stores are based on the location of the shopper account and likely pulled from an application database.
+1. Return to the [**pages/choose-stores.js**](/baseline/pages/choose-stores.js) file
-3. Scroll to the `chooseStoreHandler` function.
-This function is called when the **Continue** button is clicked.
-Currently, this function takes the selected store IDs and maps them to full store details in the static store list, creating a sublist of stores.
-The `storeMapping` object is the resulting list of records that need to be written to the shoppers_stores vault table.
+and locate the **chooseStoreHandler** function.
+When you click the **Continue** button, it calls this function, takes the selected store IDs, and maps them to full store details in the static store list, creating a sublist of stores.
+The **storeMapping** object is the resulting list of records that need to be written to the **shoppers_stores** vault table.

 ### Inserting data into the vault

-1. In the `chooseStoreHandler` function, remove the line beginning with `alert`.
+1. In the **chooseStoreHandler** function, remove the line beginning with **alert**.
-1. Below the for loop used to initialize the `storeMapping` object, initialize the Skyflow client with the following code as you did earlier.
+1. Below the **for loop**, used to initialize the **storeMapping** object, initialize the **skyflowClient** with the following code and your vault values from earlier in the lab.

 ```javascript
 const skyflowClient = Skyflow.init({